Marcin-Ramotowski/sudoku-python/README.md

 - At the start of the game, the player selects the difficulty level by clicking on the corresponding button.
 The player's choice is sent along with a Get request to the API from where a board of the selected difficulty level will be drawn.
 - Fields that are pre-filled at the start of the game are inactive, and the player cannot modify their values.
 These fields do not have a callback.
 - The user can have only one button with a number pressed at a time.
 If they press another button, the previously pressed one becomes inactive.
+- Notes mode - used to record potential values that could be placed in empty fields.
+To activate it, the user needs to press the 'N' button.
+Displayed numbers are presented in ascending order and can be both added to and removed from the pool.
 - Fields that the user has filled with a final value (not in notes mode) turn green.
 - After filling in all the fields, the user receives a notification about winning the game and can choose to play again or quit the game.